-Gjelina has great pizza across the board, but the guanciale is our favorite.
-Topped with green olives, fresno chile, and mozzarella, it’s that ideal mix of hearty and spicy, and the kind of pizza you’ll drive back to Venice for.
+Olive-on-pizza lovers, this pie is for you.
+Topped with green olives, fresno chile, and mozzarella, it’s that ideal mix of hearty and spicy, and the kind of pizza you’ll drive back to Venice for when the craving hits.

 This is one of our longstanding Gjelina favorites.
 It’s rich and buttery and the mushrooms are cooked to tender perfection.
 It’s not the most interesting thing on the menu, but it’s always a crowd-pleaser.